cfn-modules/vpc/README.md

 aws cloudformation deploy --template-file packaged.yml --stack-name vpc --capabilities CAPABILITY_IAM
 ```

 Once the stack is created, you can use the stack name (in this case `vpc`) as the value for the `VpcModule` parameter in other `cfn-modules`.
-If this template has been embedded in a parent template where the default have been overridden it is important to re-export the outputs of the stack so they can be used in oher stand-alone stacks:
+If this template has been embedded in a parent template where the default have been overridden, it is important to re-export the outputs of the stack so they can be used in oher stand-alone stacks:

 ```
 StackName: